Monday, September 13, 2010

 DC: There is concern among the Las Vegas arts community that paintbrushes are a literal, reductive representation of the arts.
 As your career attests, much contemporary art has nothing to do with painting.
 So why paintbrushes?

-The image of a paintbrush immediately puts one in the orbit of an artistic arena.
+DO: The image of a paintbrush immediately puts one in the orbit of an artistic arena.
 When titled and pointed upward with its stroke projecting outward into dark space, it could signify for some, the mystique found in art making itself, the mystery at the end of the brush, the journey into the dark.

 To make this projected pathway the gateway to the Arts District could, again, mean to some that they are passing into the mystique.